- Fitness to Practise *New*

 - National University of Singapore High School Diploma is:

-– Major CAP of at least 4.0 in Chemistry and in either Biology or Physics or Mathematics
+– A very good pass in Chemistry and in either Biology or Physics or Mathematics

 - Admission to NUS is based on academic merit as well as open competition among all eligible applicants.
 In addition to fulfilling admission requirements for the applicant category that the student belongs to, he/she should also ensure that he/she fulfils the subject prerequisites for the courses which he/she wish to be considered for.

 If you have a question about admissions, go to: http://www.askadmissions.nus.edu.sg/.